sosuisen/git-documentdb/docs-api/git-documentdb.conflictresolutionstrategies.md

 'ours' and 'theirs' are borrowed terms from Git (https://git-scm.com/docs/merge-strategies)

 - 'ours-diff': (Default) Accept ours per JSON property.
-Properties in both local and remote documents are compared and merged.
-When a remote change is conflicted with a local change, the local change is accepted.
+The merging process compares and merges properties in local and remote documents.
+When a remote property is conflicted with a local property in a document, the local property is accepted.
 If a document is not JSON, 'ours' strategy is applied.

 - 'theirs-diff': Accept theirs per JSON property.
-Properties in both local and remote documents are compared and merged.
-When a remote change is conflicted with a local change, the remote change is accepted.
+The merging process compares and merges properties in local and remote documents.
+When a remote property is conflicted with a local property in a document, the remote property is accepted.
 If a document is not JSON, 'theirs' strategy is applied.

-- 'ours': Accept ours per document.
-Documents in both local and remote commits are compared and merged per document.
-When a remote change is conflicted with a local change, the local change is accepted.
+- 'ours': Accept ours.
+The merging process compares and merges per document.
+When a remote document is conflicted with a local document, the local document is accepted.

-- 'theirs': Accept theirs per document.
-Documents in both local and remote commits are compared and merged per document.
-When a remote change is conflicted with a local change, the remote change is accepted.
+- 'theirs': Accept theirs.
+The merging process compares and merges per document.
+When a remote document is conflicted with a local document, the remote document is accepted.

 - Compare function that returns one of the strategies ('ours-diff', 'theirs-diff', 'ours', and 'theirs') can be given.
-Each parameter will be undefined when a document is removed or does not exist.
+Each parameter is undefined when a document is deleted or does not exist.